1. GE iFIX Quick Start

 They are also required for remote alarm notification.

-Watchdogs check tags for changing values.
-If the specified value does not change within a user-defined interval, WIN-911 will generate an alarm.
+Watchdogs check tags for alarm activity.
+If the specified tag does not generate alarm activity within a user-defined interval, WIN-911 will activate a watchdog alarm.

 Please note that this alarm must be pre-configured by the user.
 Ensure all Watchdogs are configured with database blocks that are dedicated to this unique purpose.
 Combining Watchdog blocks with other SCADA functions will cause the Watchdog not to function properly.

-For more information CLICK HERE to view the iFIX Watchdogs and Heartbeats Webinar.
+For more information, view the iFIX Watchdogs and Heartbeats Webinar.
 The video is set to begin playing with iFIX.

 WIN-911 can indicate its operational status by writing a changing value to an integer value in your SCADA.